frothkoe/nifi-pravega/README.md

 #
 # Abstract
 #
-Purpose of the project is to use very fast and low latency storage primitives of Pravega (software defined storage) to persist streaming data.
+Purpose of the project is to use very fast and low latency storage primitives of Pravega (software defined storage see: http://pravega.io) to persist streaming data.

 The use case in mind is to handle data storms for streams that would cause the system to overload and/or dropping events or panic.

-This custome Nifi Processor Pravega acts as flow buffer that controls the ingest into the event processing system and guarentees continuity of the stream processiong without any data loss.
+This custom Nifi Processor for Pravega acts as flow buffer that controls the ingest into the stream processing system (Nifi) and guarentees continuity without data loss and strict ordering.

 Nifi has build-in capabilites to manage and protects the data in repositories with local storage.
 While Nifi-Pravege provides survival for data ingest while data is exploding before it is ingested.